Overnight Turkey Recipe

 Stuffing for Overnight Turkey

-Do not stuff a slow cooked turkey.
+It is not recommended to stuff a slow-cooked turkey.
 Grandma’s favorite stuffing recipe (normally cooked in the cavity of the turkey) will be a flop because the low temperature and moisture overnight will make it a soggy mess.

 Stuffing is best cooked separately at all times for food safety reasons.
-By the time the liquid from the turkey (that the stuffing has absorbed) reaches a food safe temperature, the white meat of the turkey will be overcooked.
-You are always best to cook them separately.
+By the time the liquid from the turkey (that the stuffing has absorbed) reaches a food-safe temperature, the white meat of the turkey will be overcooked.
+It is always best to cook them separately.

 This Thanksgiving be kind to yourself.
 Plan for Thanksgiving dinner to be around Noon.
 Both the Overnight Turkey and the Slow Cooker Stuffing will be hot and ready to enjoy.